Kiwithing/LastFM-PHP/README.md

 ## How to Use ##

 You must require the class inside of your PHP file.
+The class can be found here: (https://github.com/Crucider/LastFM-PHP/blob/master/lastfm.php)[https://github.com/Crucider/LastFM-PHP/blob/master/lastfm.php]
 ```php
 require 'lastfm.php';
 ```